sromelus/Notes_App/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+------ NOTES APP -----

-* Ruby version
+####  Ruby version 2.6.5

-* System dependencies
+System dependencies

-* Configuration

-* Database creation

-* Database initialization
+Bootsrap - styling
+Bcrypt - password hashing
+User Auth - only Dependency is Bcrypt

+## Startup - From the root folder
+After cloning the project repo.
+In order to run the app locally.
+Open the command line.
+`cd mynotes`

+#### Run
+>1. bundle install
+>2. bundle exec bundle
+>2. bundle exec rails s

-* How to run the test suite
+## How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+You can run rspec tests with

+> 1. bundle exec rspec spec/models